Cross-Sectional Sector Momentum Rotation Strategy

 Strategy Overview

-This project implements a cross-sectional sector momentum rotation strategy across the 11 SPDR sector ETFs that make up the S&P 500.
-The core idea is simple: rank all 11 sectors by their trailing 3-month price return, go long the top 3 strongest sectors, and short the bottom 3 weakest sectors.
-Rebalance every calendar month.
+In this project we have implemented a cross-sectional sector momentum rotation strategy across 11 different sectors that make up the S&P 500.
+The main idea is that we rank all 11 sectors by their trailing 3-month price return, we go long on the top 3 sectors, and short the bottom 3 sectors.
+We do this rebalancing every month.

-Market phenomenon being captured: Institutional capital rotates slowly and persistently across economic sectors in response to macro cycle shifts.
-Sectors that have been winning recently tend to continue winning in the near term because institutional flows are slow to adjust — a well-documented effect in academic finance known as cross-sectional momentum (Jegadeesh & Titman, 1993).
+This hypothesis comes from (Jegadeesh & Titman, 1993), which captures the following market phenomenon: Institutional capital rotates slowly and persistently across economic sectors in response to macro cycle shifts.
+Sectors that have been winning recently tend to continue winning in the near term because institutional flows are slow to adjust.

 Entry Orders